HectorVilas/minesweeper-old-prototype/README.md

+# announce
+Because the code is a disaster (`JS` and `CSS`), I'm going to make this game again, from scratch, so I'm going to archive this repository, to keep as reference to see my progress.
+The roadmap will be the same.

+See you in the ~~next project~~ remake!

+***

 # minesweeper
 Welcome to this new project!
 This time I'm ~~procrastinating the HTML forms course~~ making another game: the classic Minesweeper.